ids-cv/ids-website/content/ja/authors/hajime-nagahara/_index.md

 ---
 # Display name
-title: "Hajime Nagahara"
+title: "長原 一"

-weight: "10"
+weight: 10

 # Username (this should match the folder name and the name on publications)
 authors: